The Mosquito Aircraft Association of Australia Incorporated

 Membership in the MAAA is open to all having a common interest in Warbirds and Mosquito A52-600 in particular.
 Members are kept in touch with the project and other interesting matters through the issue of regular Bulletins and this website.

-All donations over $2.00 to the Association are allowable taxation deductions with the Australian Tax Office.
+All donations over $2.00 to the Association are allowable taxation deductions with the Australian Taxation Office.

 The objects of the Association shall be: